Mohammad-Faiz-Cloud-Engineer/npmai/README.md

 };
 auto res = cli.Post("/llm", payload.dump(), "application/json");
 ```
-🆕 Latest Update: Version 0.1.8
+🆕 Latest Update: Version 0.1.9

-In this update :-
+In this update:-

+1. npmai introduced a new distributed architechure that can handle 80K+ requests in 24 hour for free neither npmai will pay anything to anyone nor users or devs will pay anything to npmai.
+2. npmai added change,Models,fallback_api paramters in Ollama class.
+3. npmai removed the inheritence of LLM class from langchain.
+4. npmai changed api parameter link in Ollama class.
+5. npmai collabrated with developers who wanted to support us and we together launched 56 spaces which powers 80K+ requests in free of cost for 24hr daily.

-1. Integrated Supabase for long term storage of vecorised Documents, this integration is done in Huggingface Server where npmai send request for Rag processes.
-2. Added a method in Rag class of npmai sdk named "vector_db_use".
-3. Updated parameters of Rag class to make compatible with supabase integration on Huggingface Server.
-4. Updated Docstrings for Rag class.
+version 0.1.8 --->> Integrated Supabase for long term storage of vectorised Documents,Added a method in Rag class of npmai sdk "vector_db_use", Updated parameters of Rag class to make compatible with new supabase integrations, Updated Docstrings for Rag class.

 version 0.1.7 --->> Updated parameters of Rag class for sending multiple files of all type at once and also added a clear_memory method in Memory class to remove memory files and added docstrings description in every class Ollama,Memory,Rag.